Commissioned by American Lyric Theater

 Lawrence Edelson, Producing Artistic Director

 La Reina is an electro-acoustic opera with text in Spanish and English.
 Drawing its narrative from the drug trade in Mexico and the United States, the opera is inspired by some of the most vivid real life players in this increasingly violent war from the past and present.
 Composer Jorge Sosa’s music blends classically trained voices with a chamber orchestra of acoustic and electronic forces, and powerfully conveys a gripping libretto by Laura Sosa Pedroza.

-The action of LA REINA centers around Regina, a character inspired by Sandra Ávila Beltrán (known as “The Queen of the Pacific”).
-As events from her past invade her present reality in an American prison cell, she interacts with the ghosts of the men who have shaped her life.
-A shrine of La Santa Muerte (a skull and bones incarnation of the Virgin Mary and the patron saint of drug dealers) comes to life and acts as Regina’s guide in her journey through her past.
-La Santa Muerte forces Regina to relive the tragic sequences of death and treason that led to her crowning as the queen of organized crime, and to her eventual downfall and imprisonment.
+Regina, a character inspired by Sandra Ávila Beltrán known as “The Queen of the Pacific,” prays in an American prison cell, asking the patron saint of drug dealers, to protect her.
+Suddenly, the shrine comes to life.
+La Santa Muerte guides Regina on a journey through her past, forcing her to relive the tragic sequences of death and treason that led to her crowning as the queen of organized crime, and ultimately, her downfall and imprisonment.